 Panellists included the Alliance Party’s MLA Chris Lyttle, the DUP’s MLA Robin Newton, the UUP’s MLA Philip Robinson, independent MLA Dawn Purvis, the SDLP candidate Séamas de Faoite, and the Green Party’s Martin Gregg.
 Sinn Fein’s Niall Ó Donnghaile apologised to the organisers that he could not make it along.

 “The majority of people are glad to see somebody new, somebody who is not burnt with the past and that one of our priorities are bread and butter issues.
 People here has move on, but politicians has not and that is the challenge for us in the next years”, Séamas de Faoite (SDLP) said.

 “Build a shared future is not only building a united community, it is also about building social justice and to tackle inequality, very much in terms of education and employment” remarked Chris Lyttle (Alliance).

-“There are not easy solutions to difficult problems, but I am glad he have put in place the necessary architecture to help us move away the violence that has bladed our lives for decades.
+“There are not easy solutions to difficult problems, but I am glad we have put in place the necessary architecture to help us move away the violence that has bladed our lives for decades.
 There is still very much to prevent conflict and work together to identify the solutions”, pointed out Robin Newton (DUP).

 “The answer is very short and simple.
 Yes, we can achieve a shared and better future.
 And UUP will continue to work a shared future, a better understanding for everybody”, told Philip Robinson (UUP).

 “Yes, a shared and better future is achievable, but I think that our biggest storming block to achieve it is poverty.
-If you cannot participate in the economy or if you were detached from the society, it would be extremely difficult.
+If you cannot participate in the economy or if you were detached from society, it would be extremely difficult.
 This assembly has to tackle what exists”, said Dawn Purvis (Independent).